Murder of Jeffrey Baldwin: Court case

 On March 19, 2003, the grandparents were arrested and charged with second-degree murder for their role in his death.
 The court declared they had kept Jeffrey and his sister locked in a bedroom, where he lived in his own feces, and left him to drink from a toilet.
 The judge was told that the pair used the children as a source of income, collecting government support checks while offering little in return.
 On April 7, 2006, they were convicted of second-degree murder by Justice David Watt in the Ontario Superior Court of Justice.
 Sentencing was delivered on June 9, 2006.
 Bottineau was sentenced to 22 years imprisonment (until 2028) and Kidman 20 years (until 2026), before they respectively become eligible for parole.

-Statue
+Legacy

+Changes to both child placement practices and reporting requirements were proposed as a result of the investigation and criminal case, including in a 2006 documentary on The Fifth Estate, "Failing Jeffrey Baldwin".

 On November 22, 2013, Todd Boyce, a fellow Canadian unrelated to Jeffrey Baldwin, started a $25,000 crowdfunding campaign on Indiegogo over two months to erect a bronze statue in Greenwood Park, Toronto, depicting Jeffrey dressed as Superman, a superhero he loved. $36,015 was raised.
 In July 2014, DC Comics denied permission to use the "S" in the Superman logo on the statue.
 However, the decision was later reversed, and the use of the logo was allowed.
 The statue was unveiled in the park on October 18, 2014.